 “To hell with accuracy,” Adams said.
 “We’re dropping leaflets.”

 The bomb bay doors opened with a metallic yawn.
-If he did his calculations right, the bombs would release the instant the plane passed through a predetermined point above the bridge.
+If his calculations were right, the bombs would release the instant the plane passed through a predetermined point above the bridge.
 The bomber lurched upward as the ordnance released.
 “Bombs away!”
 Micah said.
 He jerked around to follow the bombs progress.
 At the precise moment, the detonating cord blew the bombs apart.
 Millions of leaflets scattered across the sky like wind-blown confetti.
 He picked up his interphone to report the leaflets successful distribution and his nostrils twitched at the smell of something burning.
-Flint grey smoke filtered through the cabin.
+Flint gray smoke filtered through the cabin.